The Recycling Process

 Curbside recycling happens in most communities in Cuyahoga County.

-Where does your recycling go and what happens once it’s picked up?
+Where does your recycling go and what happens once it is picked up?

 Whether your recycling is picked up by your city or a private company, recyclables from Cuyahoga County go to one of three MRFs in the area.
 Owned and operated by private companies (Kimble Co. in Twinsburg, Republic Services in Oberlin and Waste Management in Akron), each MRF accepts, sorts and processes tons of recyclables every day.
-All of these facilities accept metal cans, cartons, glass bottles and jars, mixed paper and plastic bottles.
+All of these facilities accept aluminum cups, metal cans, cardboard, glass bottles and jars, paper and boxes plus plastic bottles and jugs.